PascalFrenz/mineos-node/README.md

 * upstart/supervisord restart process on unhandled exceptions
 * easy selection of server packs from FTB or Mojang official jars
 * PHAR support for Pocketmine servers
-* Support for BungeeCord servers
+* Support for Bungeecord servers
 * command-line interface for scripting

 TODO